Social Icons

 Directed by Christopher Nolan

-Memento is not just a movie it is an artwork, an artwork with editing at its best, continuity at its max and a script that just draws you in.
-The screenplay is masterful, as you are watching the movie from back to front; you get to feel like Leonard himself.
+Memento is not just a movie—it’s a work of art.
+The editing is at its best, continuity is at its max, and the script draws you in completely.
+The screenplay is masterful; as you watch the movie unfold in reverse, you begin to feel like Leonard himself.

-The movie plot is about a man named Leonard (Guy Pearce) who has anterograde amnesia, which makes it difficult for him to retain new explicit memories.
-To be able to keep a tab on his life, Leonard developed a system where he uses notes, tattoos and Polaroid photos to be able to track where he is and who he knows and what he is doing or about to do.
+The plot follows Leonard (Guy Pearce), a man with anterograde amnesia, which prevents him from forming new explicit memories.
+To keep track of his life, he relies on notes, tattoos, and Polaroid photos to remember where he is, who he knows, and what he’s doing—or about to do.

-Leonard’s problem started when he got hit in the head when he witnessed his wife being raped and murdered; now Leonard has only one goal in life, to track down a certain John G who he believes killed his wife.
+Leonard’s condition began when he was hit in the head while witnessing his wife being raped and murdered.
+Now, he has only one goal: to track down a certain John G, whom he believes killed his wife.

 0 comments: